Highlights

 - English Guided Tour: a circuit through the Monumental Zone with the full backstory on the housing project that only sold 2 of its 60 planned plots before becoming one of Barcelona’s most recognizable landmarks.

-Pick one of four:
+Pick one of three:

 - La Pedrera (Casa Mila) is two blocks up the same street.
 The rooftop steals the show: warrior-shaped chimneys against the skyline, and on summer nights they run rooftop concerts up there.
 Gaudí fans who want both houses can book the second one separately with the 10% discount code.